wpXtreme/wpdk/index.md

     if( !class_exists( 'TestPlugin' ) ) {
       class TestPlugin extends WPDKWordPressPlugin {

-        /* Hook when the plugin is activate - only first time. */ function activation() {
+        /* Called when the plugin is activate - only first time. */ function activation() {
           /* To override. */
         }